manelpuig/rUBot_mecanum_ws/Documentation/02b_rubot_bringup_hw_rock.md

   ```

 > Increase the communication baudrate:
 > - The default baudrate to communicate with Arduino board is 57600.
+I suggest to maintain the Baudrate to 57600!
+>
-In some cases is necessary to increase it.
-To increase this baudrate you need in **ArduinoHardware.h** file from the Arduino library to change this default baudrate:
+>In some cases is necessary to increase it.
+To increase this baudrate you need in **ArduinoHardware.h** file from the Arduino >library to change this default baudrate:
 ```python
 class ArduinoHardware {
   public: